vanilla green protein smoothie

 I thought today would be a great day to share my go-to green smoothie recipe with you all mostly because I have been out of town, and this is appropriately speedy enough for me to whip up for you.
 It only takes 5 minutes!

 I love quick healthy and satisfying post-workout recipes like this Vanilla Green Protein Smoothie.
-And this Protein Mug Cake from dishing Delish is another awesome option!
 I also love to have a couple of these veggie egg cups in a travel container if I am not heading home to smoothie heaven.

 I was in Philadelphia and there was zero down time from the time I arrived.
 And MAJOR food!
 The first night I had a great visit and dinner at the Pineville Tavern in Bucks County with Caroline from Taste Love and Nourish.
 Then the next morning I met up with Deanna from Teaspoon of Spice at High Street on Market.
 Next, I got to take a tour around Quirk Books and meet my lovely editor for Maple.
 We had an amazing lunch at Han Dynasty.